retviewswim/scrapy/README.md

-# scrapy
+# Example of a spider built with scrapy

-# Only works in Python3
+Only works in Python3
-# Launch: scrapy crawl gant -s CLOSESPIDER_ITEMCOUNT=10
+Launch: scrapy crawl gant -s CLOSESPIDER_ITEMCOUNT=10